Taking Pictures - Telling Stories

 *The title was coined by Liz Reed in 2004, and used by the first FotoFreo event

 Lead image from Lane State Forest protest, action mages from Penny's Dragon, Wattle State Forest 1988.
 This is an extended story and only a few sample images are included here.
 If anyone questions how I got so close without being arrested the answer is I did get arrested, but not on this occasion.
-I include my criminal (hindering) convictions in my CV as a badge of honour.
+I proudly include my criminal hindering convictions in my CV.
 The cameras used were Nikon F with 2.1cm and 35mm Nikkor lenses and 400 asa film

 ← Return to Blog